 An interesting variant of this trope happens in the Reading Rainbowverse when Spitfire disowns Lightning Dust.
 At first it seems the usual "disappointed mother" route, but then Spitfire is relieved of duty and forced into therapy; she admits she's actually very sure that Lightning Dust hates her and that she deserves a better mother.

 Empath: The Luckiest Smurf: Papa Smurf in the alternate timeline story where he marries Smurfette, has a child through her, and was run out of the village by his little Smurfs along with his new nuclear family, reacts to the news of Empath and the other Smurfs being trapped in time by calling them his "former little Smurfs", disavowing even his relationship to Empath.

-In the Girls und Panzer fic, Boys Und Senshado, it is revealed that Shiho is still planning on disowning Miho, despite her having won against Black Forest because her way is not the traditional Nishizumi way, and she now has boys on her team.
+In the Girls und Panzer fic, Boys Und Sensha-do, found here, it is revealed that Shiho is still planning on disowning Miho, despite her having won against Black Forest because her way is not the traditional Nishizumi way, and she now has boys on her team.
 Shiho carries out this threat in Chapter 7, while Miho is in the hospital no less, although she later claims that it's to allow Miho to follow her own path, with the support of her friends.

 Slightly more underplayed in the 1927 version, with the Trope Namer title card "My son was to stand at my side and sing tonight - but now I Have No Son."

 In Charlie and the Chocolate Factory, Wilbur Wonka's father, a dentist, did not want his son to be a chocolatier, so Willy tells him that he will run away from home.
 Wilbur angrily responds, "I won't be here when you get back."
 Taken Up to Eleven when Willy returns to find the entire house missing from the street.
 However, it turns out that he had saved every newspaper article about his son.